Gordon Mathers

-Gordon Glen Mathers (born 29 September 1981) is a professional Australian darts player.
-He currently plays in Professional Darts Corporation (PDC) events.
+Gordon Glen Mathers (born 29 September 1981) is an Australian professional darts player who competes in Professional Darts Corporation (PDC) events.

+Career

-In 2017 he finished top of the DPA Australian Pro Tour ranking table, and made his World Championship debut in the 2018 event.
-In the preliminary round he faced Japanese Seigo Asada, to whom he lost 1-2 in sets.
+In 2017, he finished top of the DPA Australian Pro Tour ranking table, and made his PDC World Championship debut in the 2018 event.
+In the preliminary round he faced Japan's Seigo Asada, to whom he lost 1–2 in sets.

 In 2018, Mathers continued playing in Australia on the DPA circuit, winning a tournament in Hobart and making it to the final on two other occasions.
-In August he played in the Brisbane Masters, a tournament under PDC World Series of Darts, where he lost in the first round 1-6 to Raymond van Barneveld.
+In August he played in the Brisbane Darts Masters, a tournament that was a part of the PDC's World Series of Darts, where he lost in the first round 1–6 to Raymond van Barneveld.

 In 2019, Mathers won two DPA tournaments in East Devonport and in April he won the Sunshine State Classic, a tournament organised by the BDO, where he defeated Jeremy Fagg in the final.

-Mathers attempted to get a Tour card in PDC Q-school 2020, his best result was a last-64 on the last day and hence did not gain his Tour card.
-After that, Mathers stayed for the first four tournaments of the PDC Challenge Tour, reaching the semifinal of the third tournament.
+Mathers attempted to get a PDC Tour Card in PDC Q-School 2020, his best result being a last 64 on the last day and hence did not gain his Tour Card.
+After that, Mathers stayed for the first four tournaments of the PDC Challenge Tour, reaching the semi-final of the third tournament.
 He returned to Australia and at the end of the season he topped the DPA Pro Tour, which secured him a spot in the 2021 PDC World Darts Championship.
-There, he lost 0-3 in the first round against German Max Hopp.
+There, he lost 0–3 in the first round against Max Hopp.